 - Full tuition refunds will be given for cancellations with 2+ weeks notice.

-- 50% of the tuition will be refunded with 7-14 days notice prior to the first day of the camp session.
+- 50% of the tuition will be refunded with 8-14 business days* notice prior to the first day of the camp session. *Business days refer to Monday thru Friday.
+Weekends and holidays do not count as business days.

 - In cases of cancellation due to major illness and/or family emergency, refunds will be assessed on case-by-case basis at the discretion of the Director.